-Many customers have been mis-sold their Whole of Life cover by Aegon.
+Many consumers have been mis-sold their Whole of Life cover by Aegon.
 Aegon failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.

-If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases Aegon failed to inform their customers of this risk.
+If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases Aegon failed to inform their consumers of this risk.

 If you believe you were mis-sold your whole of life policy by Aegon, start you claim by completing the form opposite.

 Aegon mis-sold Whole of Life policies in many different ways:

 - Aegon did not make the customer aware that their Life Cover was linked to the Stock Market.

 - Aegon did not tell the customer that they had to have a 10 year review face to face by the advisor.